Types of Striped Caterpillars with Pictures – Identification Guide

 This species of caterpillar is easy to identify due to the stripy pattern running down its length.
 The back has wider white stripes with thin green ones and the sides have wider green stripes.
 Another feature of this caterpillar is the small black dots on the sides of each of its segments.

-You can also tell this caterpillar apart from others by its reddish head and the red markings on its tail end.
+You can also tell this caterpillar apart from others by its orange-reddish head and the red markings on its tail end.
 There are also 2 black horns poking out from its head and small black spikes on its rear end and prolegs.

 After the pupation stage, the larvae emerge as some of the most beautiful moths in North America.
 The moth’s body and wings are shades of pinks and orange.